-(a) Assessment of extension options and purchase options available in lease arrangements
+(b) Assessment of extension options and purchase options available in lease arrangements

-Future lease payments during the lease term, measured at present value, include extension options and /or purchase options which are estimated by the Company as reasonably certain to apply.
-When assessing such options, the Company applies judgment, while considering all relevant aspects and circumstances, including its expected operational needs, to conclude whether it expects there will be an economic incentive to exercise such options.
+Future lease payments during the lease term, measured at present value, include extension options and /or purchase options, when such options are available and estimated by the Company as reasonably certain to apply.
+When assessing such options, the Group applies judgment, while considering all relevant aspects and circumstances, including its expected operational needs, to conclude whether it expects there will be an economic incentive to exercise such option.
 The assessment of those options affects the measurement of the related lease liabilities and their corresponding right-of-use assets, and in some circumstances, also the recognition of such liabilities and assets.

-(b) Assessment of incremental borrowing rate applicable for lease arrangements
+(c) Assessment of incremental borrowing rate applicable for lease arrangements